EmilyCinnamon369/online-portfolio-EmilyCinnamon369/README.md

 ## Self Grading Guide
 <!--- put an x in each of the completed sections below .. e.g. [x] Task 1 --->

-- [ ] The WebPage has all the required sections.
+- [x] The WebPage has all the required sections.
 (10 Points - 2 points each)
   - Including styles and script files using relative paths.
   - familiarity with nesting HTML tags. i.e.: a <div> containing other elements.
   - presenting content using different HTML tags. i.e. `<ol>`, `<ul>`, `<p>`, `<img>`
   - assigning classes and IDs properly.
   - Styling the page using classes and IDs in the css file.
-- [ ] The Web page is hosted on GitHub Pages.
+- [x] The Web page is hosted on GitHub Pages.
 (5 Points)
-- [ ] Proper usage of git and GitHub and making frequent commits (5 points).
+- [x] Proper usage of git and GitHub and making frequent commits (5 points).

 <!--- Update the following line with your grade --->
-I should get ( ) out of 20 on this assignment.
+I should get (19) out of 20 on this assignment.

 ## Self-Reflection:
+  I believe I did this correctly, although I have this feeling that I did something incorrectly between finishing the file and publishing it via GitHub pages.
+Please let me know if I made a mistake.

 ### How long it took me to finish this?
+~1.5 hours
 -----------------------